python/cpython/Doc/library/ssl.rst

    Performs the SSL shutdown handshake, which removes the TLS layer from the underlying socket, and returns the underlying socket object.
 This can be used to go from encrypted operation over a connection to unencrypted.
-The returned socket should always be used for further communication with the other side of the connection, rather than the original socket
+The socket instance returned should always be used for further communication with the other side of the connection, rather than the original socket instance (which may not function properly after the unwrap).

 .. index:: single: certificates